cepalium/cepalium.github.io/index.md

 title: Home
 ---

-Hi, I am Tuan Nguyen.
-My education background covers Electrical Engineering and Computer Science.
-In free time, I once tasted a wide variety of beers to find my favorite (currently it is Münchner Helles Bier).
+Hi, I am Tuan.
+Once in my free time, I tasted many brands of beers to find my favorite and currently it is Münchner Helles Bier.

 ### Lessons